residentevilfreak/arch-setup/README.md

 ## automated setup

-to run tge script, use the following command:
+to run the script, use the following command:

 ```sh
 curl -sl sihr.me/setup.sh | bash